Stakeholder Engagement: Our Approach and System

 We comply with the law and maintain sound relations.

-Communication methods FY2021 Results Content Influence on the management and business activities
+Content of Engagement Influence on the management and business activities

-• Make proposals on various guidelines and deregulation
+• Make proposals on various laws, guidelines and deregulation

 Employees and Their Families